discord-net/Discord.Net/docs/guides/other_libs/mediatr.md

 ## Creating the notification publisher / event listener

 For MediatR to actually publish the events we need a way to listen for them.
-We will create a class to listen for discord events like so.
+We will create a class to listen for discord events like so:

 [!code-csharp[Creating an event listener](samples/MediatrDiscordEventListener.cs)]